*Rates current as of May 17, 2019.

 - Locked-in retirement account (LIRA)

 - Personal or joint account

-Use it for: Your retirement – whatever that looks like.
+- Your retirement – whatever that looks like.
 It might be hard to imagine if it’s more than a decade or two away, but part of retirement planning includes how you’re going to spend your time and money – and that’s highly individual.
 Do you want to retire at 55 and spend all your time on the golf course, never working again?
 Will you want to work part-time in some capacity?
-Does everyone in your family live to be 100?
+Does everyone in your family life to be 100?
 Whatever the future holds, you need to save for it.

 - RRSPs vs. TFSAs

 - What Is An Emergency Fund, and When Should You Use It?

 - How To Keep Your Emotions Out of Investing